 On to what was once the small town of Fenner, old Route 66 crosses under I-40 and continues on to Essex, where you can see the post office and the remains of an old gas station, out in the middle of nowhere.
 Beyond Essex, were once the towns of Danby and Summit, of which nothing remains today.

-On down the road, you will come to Chambless, that used to have a gas station, a cafe and several cabins.
+On down the road, you will come to Chambless, which used to have a gas station, a cafe, and several cabins.
 These buildings are still intact behind a tall wired fence.
-This one time oasis in the desert was a popular spot for the long ago travelers of the Mother Road, as it was one of the few places with trees, and the gas station/market once sported a wide covered porch to shade the weary travelers.
+This one-time oasis in the desert was a popular spot for the long-ago travelers of the Mother Road, as it was one of the few places with trees, and the gas station/market once sported a wide covered porch to shade the weary travelers.

 About a mile and a half west of Chambless you will see what’s left of the Road Runner’s Retreat, which once provided a welcome respite during the long hot drive across the Mojave Desert.

 Amboy – No More Burgers at Roy’s (for now)

 As you move on towards Amboy, you’ll begin to notice that the bank on the north side of the highway is filled with rock-strewn graffiti of the many people who pass this way.